qiuethan/archctl/README.md

 Options:
-  --format <type>    Output format: text (default), json, or html --output <file>    Output file path (for html format)
+  --format <type>    Output format: text (default), json, or html --output <file>    Output file path (for html format) --no-cache         Force a fresh scan (ignore/clear cache)
 ```

+**Caching:**
+Archctl automatically caches scan results in `.archctl/cache.json` to significantly speed up repeated runs.
+The cache is automatically invalidated when files, configuration, or tsconfig change.
+Use `--no-cache` to force a full re-scan.

 **HTML Report:**
 Generate an interactive HTML report with visualizations: